o-ran-sc/pti-o2/docs/installation-guide.rst

          [PUBSUB]
          EOF

-   5. Retrieve the CA certificate from your SMO vendor.
+   e.
+Retrieve the CA certificate from your SMO vendor.

       If the SMO application provides service via HTTPS, and the server certificate is self-signed, the CA certficate should be retrieved